peterk7/diy-onic-converter/README.md

   - [x] Allows options to be passed to the function to customize the way formatting is performed
 - [ ] README.md describes the limitations of this implementation (provide sample websites that demonstrate these limitations, if possible)
 - [ ] Big flex: an in-page user interface that allows the user to convert/toggle the page interactively
+  - [x] User interface only for this repository.